 Contact Us for a Free Consultation (213) 542-0979

-A mortgage fraud offense occurs when someone commits a fraudulent act that is connected to the purchase, sale, rental, or the financing of real estate property.
+A mortgage fraud offense occurs when someone commits a fraudulent act connected to purchasing, selling, renting, or financing real estate property.

-This includes unlawful conduct related to housing, mortgages, foreclosures, and even rental agreements, and provisions in the statute list punishments for those who intentionally give false information in a real estate transaction.
+This includes unlawful conduct related to housing, mortgages, foreclosures, and even rental agreements, as well as provisions in the statute that list punishments for those who intentionally give false information in a real estate transaction.

-A mortgage fraud conviction carries severe penalties along with having to pay restitution to the victim.
+A mortgage fraud conviction carries severe penalties and requires the victim to pay restitution.
 The most common forms of mortgage and real estate fraud include the following:

 • fraud related to property foreclosure,